Soimuen11/FreeWiki/README.md

 + Gimp: Free software, equivalent to photoshop.
 The problem is: it is very complex.
 + Inkscape

-### Customizing dwm

-Look in :
-/usr/share/doc/dwm/
-You'll find a Readme and a license file.
-Then create a config.h and config.mk in /usr/local

-### Patching
+### Patching (Suckless Software)

 1. clone the repository of the program you want to patch (eg: dmenu) in .local/repos/
-( 2. make)
-3. cd into the repo && run : sudo make install
+2. cd into the repo && run : sudo make install
-4. download the patches
+3. download the patches
-5. run : patch -p1 < name-of-patch.diff
+4. run : patch -p1 < name-of-patch.diff
-6. if something goes wrong, look into the patch file and modify your source files manually (config.h for dmenu and dwm)
+5. if something goes wrong, look into the patch file and modify your source files manually (config.h for dmenu and dwm)

-NB : YOU NEED TO RECOMPILE (SUDO MAKE INSTALL) EVERY TIME YOU MAKE AN EDIT !
+**NB : YOU NEED TO RECOMPILE (SUDO MAKE INSTALL) EVERY TIME YOU MAKE AN EDIT !**

 ### Configuring Neomutt